ZivSimchoni/After-Care/README.md

 ### Disclaimer

+    Please note that this project is still in development.
     This project is for educational purposes only.
-Do not use it for illegal purposes.
+Do not use it for illegal/commercial purposes.
 We are not responsible for any damage caused by this project.
 Use it at your own risk.
     If you are a developer of any of the app/s listed in this project, and you want your app to be removed, please contact us.
     If you are an owner of any of the sites/logos used in this project, and you want your site/logo to be removed, please contact us.